Page 10 of 14

 We've concluded from Father Joset's report, confirmed by Ralph Space's two personal observations, that Lolo was killed by a bear in 1850 and buried beside a meadow near the confluence of Grave Creek and Lolo Creek.
 However, Duncan McDonald's mother-in-law told him a different story.
 The fatal encounnter took place, she said, a few miles south of Fort Benton, Montana, about the year 1846, when a party of Flatheads and Pend d'Oreilles were on their way to the Buffalo country in central Montana.
 It was customary during their buffalo quests, she related, for the men to go hunting before breakfast.
 On one particular day, McDonald told a reporter in 1916, "Laurent went up one side of the gulch and an Indian named Hast-Ski-Lu (meaning Good Man), a Pend d'Oreille Indian, on the other side of the gulch.
 Soon Hast-Ski-Lu noticed a grizzly bear following Lolo's tracks, and he shouted across the gulch to Lolo: 'Look out, there is a bear tracking you!'
 Lolo . . . was 'too proud to fight,' and so hid behind a log, hoping the bear would not find him, but the bear jumped on him and killed him."
 McDonald's wife's mother, "who was with the party, said that she was present at Lolo's funeral rites, which were held in the camp before the Indians again started on their journey to the 'Buffalo country.'"13

-But Fort Benton is more than 225 miles northeast of the presumed location of Lolo's home, so we may reasonably suppose that his people would not have carried his body back to to Lolo Creek—a round trip that would have taken two or three weeks—but would have buried him where he was killed.
-So if Duncan McDonald's mother-in-law's recollection was correct, then who's that in Lolo's grave today?
+But Fort Benton is more than 225 miles northeast of the presumed location of Lolo's home, so we may reasonably suppose that his people would not have carried his body back to to Lolo Creek — a round trip that would have taken two or three weeks and would have shortened their critical hunting time — but would have buried him on or near the spot where he died.
+So if Duncan McDonald's mother-in-law's recollection was correct, then whose bones are in Lolo's purported grave today?

 Story 6 and beyond